steveantony5/Embeddded-Interface-Design/Assignment1/README.md

 2.)Sorabh Gandhi - Temperature polling, My SQL Database

+### Hardware Setup
+1.)
+Connect the 1st Pin of DHT to 3.3V supply pin in Raspberry Pi 2.)
+Connect the 2nd Pin of DHT to 15th Pin (GPIO 22) in Raspberry Pi 3.)
+Connect the 3rd Pin of DHT to GND pin in Raspberry Pi 4.)
+Connect a 1k resistor between 1st and the 2nd Pin of DHT

 ### Installation
 Install all the dependencies to run this project.
 Follow the installation instructions given below,